omnia-network/ic-websocket-gateway/README.md

     ```
     cp tests/.env.example tests/.env
     ```
-    When running the tests, the `tests/.env` file is modified by dfx, which will add some variables.
+    When running the tests, the `tests/.env` file will be modified by dfx to add some variables.
 3. Run integration tests using the Rust test canister:

     ```
     ./scripts/integration_test_rs.sh
     ```

-    If you instead want to run tests using the Motoko test canister, run the following command instead:
+    If you want to run tests using the Motoko test canister, run the following command instead:

     ```
     ./scripts/integration_test_mo.sh